TV-Rename/Website/_manual/user.md

 _**These settings are the minimum required by TV&nbsp;Rename to manage your Media Library,**_

-However TV Rename's middle name is "configurability", so lets take a look at the other *Add/Edit Show* tabs.
+However TV&nbsp;Rename's middle name is "configurability", so lets take a look at the other *Add/Edit Show* tabs.

 {:.toplink}
 [Return to Top]()